 Embryo Transfer & Luteal Phase Support

 Fresh embryo transfers are done usually 3-5 days after egg retrieval.
 Frozen embryo transfers are scheduled during the week.
 This is a simple procedure, which does not require anesthesia.
 Occasionally, patients are given Valium to help relax the muscles.
 Therefore, it is important that each patient have someone to drive them home afterwards.
 Patients are asked to arrive 30 minutes prior to embryo transfer and must remain in bed for 30 minutes afterwards.

 Any viable embryos in excess of those transferred back to the patient’s uterus may be cryopreserved (frozen) at this time.

 Luteal Phase Support: Day of Transfer

-The first progesterone suppository is placed in the vagina at the time of embryo transfer.
-Thereafter, patients are asked to use the suppositories twice a day until the end of the first trimester of pregnancy, or when the second blood pregnancy test is negative.
+You will be given instructions for progesterone supplementation for your embryo transfer.
+The progesterone is usually administered via injection and vaginal suppositories.
+Patients are asked to use the progesterone until the end of the first trimester of pregnancy, or when the second blood pregnancy test is negative.

-Two pregnancy tests are typically done.
-Blood is drawn in the morning on Day 9 and again on Day 12 following transfer.
+At least two pregnancy tests are typically done following the embryo transfer.
 Your Physician will contact you with the results, which are typically available later that afternoon.